-Name and Year of Birth Independent Trustees (2) Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Javier Marquina Born: 1973 Trustee Indefinite term; since 2022 Founder and Chief Executive Officer of ARQ Consultants Inc. (since 2019); Interim CEO for the Americas of Acciona Inmobiliaria (2020 to 2021); Head of Investment Team for Latin America for GLL Real Estate Partners (2016 to 2020); Selfemployed real estate investment advisor advising institutional and private real estate investors in cross border property acquisitions and dispositions, as well as consulting research and market analysis (2015 to 2019).
-30 Inmobiliaria Specturm Michelle McDonough Born: 1980 Trustee Indefinite term; since 2022 Chief Operating Officer, Trillium Asset Management LLC 30 Trillium Asset Management, LLC Dave Norris Born: 1976 Trustee Indefinite term; since 2022 Chief Operating Officer, RedRidge Diligence Services 30 None
+Name and Year of Birth Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (2) Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Independent Trustees (3) Indofinito Foundaries of Chief Everytive Officer of ADO Consultants 118 Board Vice- Javier Marquina Born: 1973 Trustee Indefinite term; since 2022 Founder and Chief Executive Officer of ARQ Consultants Inc. (since 2019); Interim CEO for the Americas of Acciona Inmobiliaria (2020 to 2021); Head of Investment Team for Latin America for GLL Real Estate Partners (2016 to 2020).
+Chairman of Inmobiliaria Specturm (Guatemala and UK); Independent Board Member of LATAM Logistics Properties S.A.
+(Columbia, Peru and Costa Rica); Independent Board Member of Logistic Properties of the Americas Michelle McDonough Born: 1980 Trustee Indefinite term; since 2022 Chief Operating Officer, Trillium Asset Management LLC (2010 to 2024) 118 Trillium Asset Management, LLC (2020 to 2024) Dave Norris Born: 1976 Trustee Indefinite term; since 2022 Consulting work with RedRidge Diligence Services (2023 to 2024); Chief Operating Officer, RedRidge Diligence Services (2011 to 2023).
+118 None Interested Trustee Eric W. Falkeis (4) Born: 1973 Principal Executive Officer, Trustee, and President and Principal Executive Officer since 2022, Indefinite term; Trustee, and Chairman, since 2022, Indefinite term Chief Executive Officer, Tidal ETF Services LLC (since 2018); Chief Operating Officer (and other positions), Rafferty Asset Management, LLC (2013-2018) and Direxion Advisors, LLC (2017-2018); President and Principal Executive Officer (since 2018).
+165 Independent Director, Muzinich Director, Muzinich Direct Lending Income Fund, Inc. (since 2023); Independent Director, Muzinich BDC, Inc. (since 2019); Trustee, Professionally Managed Portfolios (27 series) (since 2011); Interested Trustee, Direxion Fund, Direxion Shares ETF Trust, and Direxion Insurance Trust (2014 to 2018); Trustee and Chairman of Tidal ETF Trust (since 2018).

-Name and Year of Birth Interested Trustee Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years

-Eric W. Falkeis (3) President, President Chief Executive Officer, Tidal ETF Services LLC 30 Independent

-Born: 1973 Principal and (since 2018); Chief Operating Officer (and other 20 Director,

-Executive Principal positions), Rafferty Asset Management, LLC (2013- Muzinich BDC,

-Officer, Executive 2018) and Direxion Advisors, LLC (2017-2018); Inc. (since 2019);

-Trustee, Officer President and Principal Executive Officer (since Trustee,

-and since 2022, 2018).
-Professionally

-Chairman Indefinite Managed

-term; Portfolios (27

-Trustee, and series) (since

-Chairman, 2011); Interested

-since 2022, Trustee, Direxion

-Indefinite Fund, Direxion

-term Shares ETF

-Trust, and Direxion

-Insurance Trust

-(2014-2018);

-Trustee and

-Chairman of

-Tidal ETF Trust

-(since 2018).

-- (1) The Trustees have designated a mandatory retirement age of 76, such that each Trustee, serving as such on the date he or she reaches the age of 76, shall submit his or her resignation not later than the last day of the calendar year in which his or her 76th birthday occurs. - (2) All Independent Trustees of the Trust are not "interested persons" of the Trust as defined under the 1940 Act (the "Independent Trustees"). - (3) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as President and Principal Executive Officer and Chairman, and Chief Executive Officer of Tidal ETF Services LLC, an affiliate of the Adviser.
+- (1) The Trustees have designated a mandatory retirement age of 78, such that each Trustee, serving as such on the date he or she reaches the age of 78, shall submit his or her resignation not later than the last day of the calendar year in which his or her 78th birthday occurs. - (2) The group of Funds sponsored by Tidal and managed by the Adviser or its affiliates, including Tidal ETF Trust, Tidal Trust II and Tidal Trust III. - (3) All Independent Trustees of the Trust are not "interested persons" of the Trust as defined under the 1940 Act (the "Independent Trustees"). - (4) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as President, Principal Executive Officer and Chairman of the Trust, and Chief Executive Officer of Tidal ETF Services LLC, a Tidal Financial Group company and an affiliate of the Adviser.